Call Us: 020 8662 8400

 About Wessel Flutes

-The business was established in 1983 and originally known as "Webb & Wessel" after his joint work with John Webb.
-Stephen Wessel flutes are designed to be ultra-lightweight.
-By using stainless steel that is 25% lighter than silver, but about three times harder, he allows his mechanisms to be thinner and lighter.
-He uses resin inlaid key cups by "scooping out" the steel key cups and inlaying it with black plastic.
-This process reduces the weight of the mechanism further.
-These features make the flute very responsive, instantly playable and with a large palette of tone colours.
-Stephen Wessel flutes are beautifully made, with strong keywork, which feels comfortable and secure.
-Each handmade flute is made individually here in England.
+Stephen Wessel established his flute-making business in 1983, under the name "Webb & Wessel" after his partnership with English headjoint maker John Webb.
+Wessel designed his flute to be ultra-lightweight: by using stainless steel which is 25% lighter than silver (but about three times harder), the mechanism can be made thinner and lighter.
+The steel key cups are "scooped out" and resin inlaid key cups are inserted, reducing the weight of the mechanism further.
+The lightness of the instrument makes the flute very responsive, instantly playable and with a large palette of tone colours.
+Wessel flutes are beautifully handmade in England, with strong keywork, which feels comfortable and secure.

 Item Details